 cryoICE is quick to achieve lethal temperatures and maintains that temperature along the probe length more consistently.
 The probe / tissue surface temperature is actively measured through a Thermocouple feature.

 Gas: Nitrous oxide has a higher heat absorption capacity than argon.1

 Probe Material: 12x higher thermal conductivity than competitors' products.2

 Probe Surface: Smooth probe vs. corrugated reduces gaps where ice formation hinders thermal conductivity.

-Active defrost feature allows probe to be removed from surface and keep tissue in frozen state.
+Active release feature allows probe to be removed from surface and keep tissue in frozen state.

 "Slow thawing of the frozen tissue is a prime destructive factor and is a more important mechanism of cell death in cryosurgery than is rapid cooling.
 The rate of thawing should be as slow as practical, and is best done by allowing the tissues to thaw with no assistance by heating.
 Rapid thawing increases the chance of cell survival, which has long been known in the treatment of frostbite."3 - John G. Baust, PhD

-The cryoICE cryoablation probe is intended for use in the cryosurgical treatment of cardiac arrhythmias.
-For additional information, see the summary of the FDA's 510(k) clearance.
+The cryoICE cryoablation probes are intended for use in the cryosurgical treatment of cardiac arrhythmias.
+For additional information, see the summary of the FDA's 510(k) clearances: